WIC Food and Nutrition Centers

 They’re also significantly less likely to become obese.
 This is important—for children and adults alike, obesity continues to be a pressing national health crisis with severe social and economic consequences.
-In the U.S. today, over 18.5% of American children and adolescents are obese 1.
+In the U.S. today, over 18.5% of American children and adolescents are obese.
 That’s 13.7 million kids who are at greater risk of poor health, academic, and career outcomes because of improper nutrition.
-And low-income kids are disproportionately affected.
+And kids from low-income families are disproportionately affected.

 For those in poverty, maintaining a healthy diet isn’t easy.
-Today, low-income women, infants, and children face significant obstacles to good nutrition.
+Today, women, infants, and children from low-income families face significant obstacles to good nutrition.
 For one, healthy eating is pricey.
-Fresh produce and quality meat and dairy products are more expensive than cheaper, processed foods that are high in sugar and fat.
+Fresh produce and quality meat and dairy products are more expensive than processed foods that are high in sugar and fat.

-Grocery stores that carry a variety of fresh and healthy foods are also not always available in low-income neighborhoods.
+Grocery stores that carry a variety of fresh and healthy foods are not available in every neighborhood.
 In 2019, the U.S. Department of Agriculture reported that 19 million people—6.2% of Americans—lived in food deserts, or low-income census tracts that are over one mile (or ten miles in rural areas) from quality supermarkets.

 Moreover, inflexible working schedules and norms also make healthy nutrition difficult for new mothers and their babies.
 The World Health Organization recommends that infants be exclusively breastfed during the first six months of their life and that mothers continue to breastfeed their children for at least two years after their birth.
 But with long shifts and a lack of employer support, working moms are hard-pressed to find the time needed for consistent breastfeeding.